Key points

 Severe fire weather

-A sea level rise of 3.7mm/year has already led to increases in inundation of streets in some NSW coastal communities.
+The present sea-level rise rate for the central NSW coast of 3.7 mm/year has already led to increases in inundation of streets in some NSW coastal communities.

-Communities, infrastructure and natural ecosystems are expected to be increasingly vulnerable to the impacts of sea level rise in the future, particularly under a high‑emissions scenario.
+Communities, infrastructure and natural ecosystems are expected to be increasingly vulnerable to the impacts of sea-level rise in the future, particularly under a high‑emissions scenario.
 Find out more about the impacts of sea level rise.

 Aboriginal cultural values